imogenkinsman/ruby-algo/README.md

-coding some typical algorithms in ruby and benchmarking them - trying to strengthen my cs background
+coding some common algorithms in ruby + benchmarks